CustomTypeOne/LoopPatches/README.md

 In the Xcode window, left pane, you will notice the letter M appears by modified files.

 These files should be modified.
 If they are not, you did not apply the patches successfully.
-There will be indications in Xcode that the files have been modified at the lines indicated.
 Note the line numbers are all after the patch has been applied.
-In your Xcode display when viewing that file, you will see a vertical blue bar indicating a line has been modified.
+In your Xcode display, when viewing that file, you will see a vertical blue bar left of the code indicating a line has been modified.

 1. Under the Loop folder icon (left side of Xcode pane)
     * Loop/Managers/DoseMath.swift